PSORLab/EAGO.jl/README.md

 ## EAGO's Relaxations

 For each nonlinear term, EAGO makes use of factorable representations to construct bounds and relaxations.
-In the case of `f(x) = x(x-5)sin(x)`, a list is generated and rules for constructing McCormick relaxations are used to formulate relaxations in the original decision space, *X*<sup>1</sup>:
+In the case of `f(x) = x(x-5)sin(x)`, a list is generated and rules for constructing McCormick relaxations are used to formulate relaxations in the original decision space, *X* [[1](#references)]:

 - *v*<sub>1</sub> = *x*
 - *v*<sub>2</sub> = *v*<sub>1</sub> - 5